Chan4077/future/new/market2.md

 ### Screenshots
 Some screenshots:

-- Starting up the website:
+- Starting up the website _(NOTE: I copied the CSS from Google Play Newsstand's startup page viewable on load [here](https://play.google.com/newsstand/web/home))_:
 ![Starting up Market2...](../img/market2/market2_1.jpg)

-- A first look of the website:
+- A first look of the website _(Dat Mackbook Pro 2016 tho...)_:
 ![A first look](../img/market2/market2_2.jpg)

-- Heading to the account page... to find random letters! _(This was deliberate to test the `Router`)_:
+- Heading to the account page... to find random letters! _(This was deliberate to test Angular's `Router` and this page will be updated soon)_:
 ![Head to the account... to find random letters!](../img/market2/market2_3.jpg)

 - A disclaimer on the about screen... to find out that the website is just a DEMO!! _(Don't worry: that will be updated soon)_: